laspleendeparis/how-to-fix-society/README.md

 - create other collaborative stories utilizing GitHub or other platform
 - contribute to the Planet Nine initiative
 - get started on an open source project tackling one of societies' problems
+- create an open source project and make some friends along the way

 **Additional features to implement:**
 - Provide additional context